Walter Bradford Cannon: Scientific contributions

-As a military physician in World War I he discovered that the blood of shocked men was acidic.
+As a military physician in World War I, Cannon discovered that the blood of shocked men was acidic.
 As a member of the British Medical Research Council's Special Committee on Shock and Allied Conditions, he advocated treating shocked wounded by infusing sodium bicarbonate to neutralize the acid.
 He and William Bayliss infused acid into an anesthetized cat, which died.
 However, a second trial done with Bayliss and Henry Dale failed to produce shock.
 The shock was successfully treated by infusing saline containing some larger molecules.